 AB 2130, sponsored by the author, abolishes the Joint Committee on Boards, Commissions, and Consumer Protection and makes other conforming changes.
 The bill requires the Joint Sunset Review Committee to review all eligible agencies, as specified.
 The bill requires the committee to evaluate and make a report on whether an agency should be terminated or its functions revised or consolidated.
-If a Board fails Sunset Review, the board will be abolished.
-It will now require the legislature to pass a bill in order to reinstate the Board.
 The bill requires that the report shall be available to the public and the Legislature and imposes a sunset date of January 1, 2013, on the State Race Track Leasing Commission, the Capitol Area Committee, the Continuing Care Advisory Committee, and the California Recreational Trails Committee.
 The bill provides that its provisions would not become operative unless AB 1659 of the 2009-10 Regular Session is enacted and establishes the Joint Sunset Review Committee.